iuscommunity/sphinx_iuscommunity/pages/TheSafeRepoInitiative.rst

-* IUS Community: The IUS Community Project provides packages for RHEL that follow the latest upstream stable source versions of specific software such as PHP, MySQL, Python, Etc. IUS is a safe repo because it uses alternate package names that provide the same software (for example php52 provides php) but do not obsolete.
-IUS packages explicitly conflict with stock packages, therefore preventing anything from IUS automatically installing on/over RHEL.
+* IUS Community: The IUS Community Project provides packages for RHEL that follow the latest upstream stable source versions of specific software such as PHP, MySQL, Python, etc. IUS is a safe repo because it uses alternate package names that `provide`_ the same software (for example php55u provides php) but do not `obsolete`_.
+IUS packages explicitly `conflict`_ with stock packages, therefore preventing anything from IUS automatically installing on/over RHEL.

 So what is an ‘unsafe repository’?
 -----------------------------------

-* Any 3rd Party Repo offering 3rd Party Packages that obsolete or directly replace Stock Packages because they have the same package name.
-For example, if a repository has ‘php-5.2.11′ and you subscribe to it, your server will automatically upgrade PHP to that version.
+* Any 3rd Party Repo offering 3rd Party Packages that `obsolete`_ or directly
+  replace Stock Packages because they have the same package name.
+For example, if a repository has php-5.5.16 and you subscribe to it, your server will automatically upgrade PHP to that version.

-* Any 3rd Party Repo with packages that explicitly Obsolete Stock Distro Packages.
+* Any 3rd Party Repo with packages that explicitly `obsolete`_ Stock Distro Packages.

 Making The Community Aware